-Deferred Outflows/Inflows of Resources-In addition to assets, the statement of net position will sometimes include a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+Deferred Outflows/Inflows of Resources-In addition to assets, financial statements will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has only one type of deferred outflow of resources, associated with Utah Retirement System multi-employer pension plan.